 The morning air was still.
 I switched on my mobile to get updates of a baby girl whom we’ve been praying for the day before.
 Her Mommy is a mutual friend who had appealed to us to “PRAY!
 Z is not breathing, did CPR, managed to get light breathing back and are awaiting ambulance to arrive…”.
 It broke my heart to learn that Baby Z passed on at 8:30pm last night, 21 July 2015.
-Z was only two months old…
+Baby Z was only two months old…

 The death of a child can happen in the best of families and to the most capable, careful and loving parents.
 When a child dies, hopes and dreams are shattered and lives are forever changed.
 Initial feelings of shock and confusion are combined with questions.
 What happened?
 Why me?
-We are no stranger to child losses, having survived three in our road to parenthood.
+We are no stranger to child losses, having survived three painful ones in our road to parenthood.

 Credit: First Candle